osg-htc/user-documentation/documentation/htc_workloads/specific_resources/gpu-jobs.md

 request these capabilities, `require_gpus`.
 A few attributes that may be useful:

-  * `Capability`: this is NOT the GPU library, but rather a measure of the GPU's "Compute Capability"
+  * `Capability`: this is NOT the GPU library, but rather a measure of the GPU's "Compute Capability," which is relted to hardware generation
   * `DriverVersion`: maximum version of the GPU libraries that can be supported
   * `GlobalMemoryMb`: amount of GPU memory available on the GPU device